 The state of Arkansas has implemented the new computer-based GED® exam to assess its residents’ high school equivalency level.
-The state offers quite a few locations where you can get (often at no cost at all) GED preparation classes that will support you in becoming well prepared so you can take the GED exam successfully at a GED test center.
+The state offers quite a few locations where you can get optimally prepared (often at no cost at all).

 Lowered passing score